 Consider the location and lay-out of your grow spot, such as your garden for instance.
 South or west-facing gardens catch the most daily sunlight.
 Do check for nearby trees, shrubs, and buildings that cast shadows to block the light.
 Pick a strategic spot that allows your leaves to make the most out of every last sunbeam.

 Growing cannabis indoors is an altogether different matter: here, growers have full control over their lighting regimes.
 Technology and specific LED or HPS lamps are a specialist story and possibly a bit of an investment, so that deserves a separate blog.
 At any rate, always make sure a grow room or tent is 100% light-proof, without holes or slits, because that’s your sole guarantee for total lighting control.

 Outdoors and indoors, regardless of growing mediums or strain genetics, cannabis plants need water to survive.
 Not too much and not too little.
 And believe it or not, even though this sounds like the easiest part of growing weed, watering is where most novice growers get it wrong.
 Luckily there is a way to determine if a plant needs more or less water: the leaves.

 Last but not least, every grower needs patience.
 It is nearly impossible to speed up the flowering process and ‘cheat nature’.
 Growing weed at home is a process to enjoy, as you wait for the right time to harvest.
 If you harvest your plants too early, they might not even have enough THC in them to provide the intended effect.
 Unless you want to throw in all your hard work for nothing, you’ll have to wait – watching the grass grow, so to speak.
 Patience is a virtue, though.
-It gives you time to really have a look at your plants and make sure they are okay – and not being attacked by snails and slugs for example.
+It gives you time to really have a look at your plants and make sure they are okay – and not being attacked by snails and slugs for example, or falling prey to fungi like bud rot or mildew.
 It also gives you the opportunity to read our other blogs on growing weed at home.